marcus-j-davies/node-red-contrib-zwave-dotnet/README.md

 # Installing
 If you are running on windows - ensure you have .net 4.5 installed, or mono for other platforms

+Use Node Red's Manage Pallet menu or alternatively....

-Then within the .node-red directory, clone this repp
+Within the .node-red directory, clone this repp

 ```
 git clone https://github.com/marcus-j-davies/node-red-contrib-zwave-dot-net.git